 Keeping Tabs on Results

-I’ve always been fairly adept at looking at basic Google Analytics data, and now I’m trying to step up my understanding of the tool.
+I’ve always been fairly adept at looking at basic Google data, and now I’m trying to step up my understanding of the tool.
 I’ve recorded our blog’s traffic numbers and will benchmark against that in a month, three months, etc. to see if what I’m doing is boosting traffic.

 I’ll also use it to understand the most popular posts so we can build strategy around similar content.
 This post on how to start a social media consulting business has been crazy popular for over a year, so that’s something to chew on.